Restoration Management Software: Types, Tools, and What to Look For

 Combining a tool or two from each category is going to be the most effective approach to create a comprehensive management tool stack for your business.

 For example, DocuSketch is a key component of a restoration management software tech stack.
-Docusketch is a documentation, sketching, and restoration estimating platform.
-However, you’ll also need to combine it with job management, customer relationship management, and accounting tools to get everything you need to effectively run a restoration business.
+DocuSketch let's you efficiently complete tasks like documentation, sketching, and also acts as a restoration estimating platform.
+However, you’ll also need to combine it with job management, customer relationship management, and accounting tools to get everything you need to effectively run a restoration business - such as scheduling jobs and overseeing operations.

 Top Tools in the Restoration Management Software Space